zilongliu-geo/zilongliu-geo.github.io/index.md

 - Note taker and participant, <a href="https://www.aag.org/events/summit-on-locational-information-and-the-public-interest/">the GeoEthics Summit</a>

 ### Peer Reviewer
-- 2025 CVPR Workshop on Demographic Diversity in Computer Vision
+- 2025 CVPR Workshop on <a href='https://sites.google.com/view/cvpr-2025-demodiv/'>Demographic Diversity in Computer Vision</a>
 - International Journal of Geographical Information Science
 - Geography according to ChatGPT
 - The ACM Web Conference 2024
-- 2023 NeurIPS Workshop on Computational Sustainability
+- 2023 NeurIPS Workshop on <a href='https://www.compsust.net/compsust-2023/'>Computational Sustainability</a>
 - AGILE 2022 & 2023

 ### Teaching